 (L: Sassafras forest Tombstone Creek: R: Three years later: images courtesy of Rob Blakers)

 Tasmanian politics are one thing — what are mates for? — but nationally, things are positively dangerous .
 The Hawke-Keating Labor Govts sold out to neoliberalism in the 1980-90s. , Neoliberalism is a return to the laissez-faire capitalism of the 19th century: governments deregulate so that market forces drive the economy.
-Although social justice, economics, and the environment should be, must be, the three pillars on which a stable and balanced society is built in neoliberalism, it’s the economy, nothing else.
+Although social justice, economics, and the environment should be, must be, the three pillars on which a stable and balanced society is built, in neoliberalism, it’s the economy, little else.
 Since the Abbott Government came to power in 2013, the top end of town have had their taxes lowered, and the poor and underprivileged kicked hard.
-Anything meaningful to do with mitigating climate change has been dismantled, even the Great Barrier Reef is further endangered by a massive coal port, while legitimate asylum seekers are treated sadistically and illegally, by both major parties.
+Anything meaningful to do with mitigating climate change was dismantled, even the Great Barrier Reef is further endangered by a massive coal port, while legitimate asylum seekers are treated sadistically and illegally, by both major parties.
 When the economy of society relies on annual growth based on nonrenewables, the rich will short term will get immeasurably richer, but their children and grandchildren will be immeasurably poorer in an overheated and unstable world.
 The results are a massive redistribution of wealth from the general public to the already super rich and social and environmental catastrophes, as I elaborate in A Wave of Unreason.
 Then Abbott crashed and Turnbull was elected leader, to huge relief from all sides except the hard right minority in Turnbull;s government.
 When Turnbull barely squeaked in the 2016 election after all previous signs that he would sweep tsunami his way into government, the hard right bastards had him by the short and curlies.
-So the Turnbull government is now Abbott-lite, especially on climate change and asylum seekers (on both of which Labor is little better).
+So the Turnbull government is now Abbott-lite, especially on climate change and asylum seekers.
 After a recent trip to Scandinavia I saw an alternative to our broken two-party system: Why has Scandinavia got it right and we haven’t?

 Whatever happened to brilliant ABC reporter Maxine McKew, who beat PM John Howard for his own long standing seat of Bennelong in the 2010 elections?
 She didn’t toe the party line — and she tells her disheartening story in Tales from the Political Trenches.
 Her story is at odds with Julia Gillard’s My Story, which prompted my essay Maxine’s Story from the Trenches VS Julia’s Story from the Benches.
 Yet contrary to the Liberal inspired myth, the Gillard Government actually passed more good legislation than almost all other Parliaments since Federation.